BrooksDiwu/VideoGamePopularityPrediction/README.md

 # steam-game-sales-data
-EDA.ipynb contains the visualization for the data steamspyScrape.ipynb contains the scraping code testingData.ipynb to be deleted clean.json is the clean data in a json folder
+EDA.ipynb contains the visualization for the data \n

+steamspyScrape.ipynb contains the scraping code testingData.ipynb to be deleted clean.json is the clean data in a json folder